MrZouu/LeRobot-HandControl/README.md

 # Getting Started
 ### Hand Gesture Recognition Module

 This module uses **MediaPipe** to detect and track 3D hand landmarks in real time using a standard webcam.
-It is part of the BlueXplorer project and intended to be run on a Raspberry Pi or any compatible Linux machine.
+It is part of the HuggingFace LeRobot project and intended to be run on with any LeRobot product.

 ---